 In the long run, and with regular practice, outlining your drawing properly, will save you a lot of time trying to correct mistakes later on.

-7 Kinds of Contour Drawing
+7 Types of Contour Drawing

 1. Freehand Contour Drawing